PRIMATES &

 For animal with claws, scratching must be a fairly perilous adventure, even if they pull them in.

-Primates nails have evolved gradually, starting with the index fingers (called toilet claws) to extend to all digits.
+Primates nails have evolved gradually from claws, starting with the index fingers (called toilet claws) to extend to all digits.

 Nails let you explore and mend the itching area, rather than brutally ravaging the skin.